Ketan1993/st_lib/README.md

-# st_lib
+# Library
-this is personal repository for desing own driver for stm32 micro-controller.
+This repository is maintain by the individual user, doesn't belog to any private or publick sector.
+This repository desing for tracking information for the software or library.